skimby/Aurabnb/README.md

 # Airbnb Clone

-<<<<<<< HEAD
-Welcome to the AirBnB Clone site.
-AirBnB is an online space-sharing platform that allows guests to book places for their vacations, business trips and more.
 =======
 Welcome to the Airbnb Clone site.
 Airbnb is an online space-sharing platform that allows guests to book places for their vacations, business trips and more.
 >>>>>>> 13329d119fced8ae490fb52502c350b6c99993cb